 Over a period of several years, he debriefed professionals in Cambodia who supported the Khmer people in rebuilding their nation following years of terror and torture.
 He was also responsible for the psychological debriefing of relief workers evacuated from Rwanda during that country’s bloody civil war.

 Dr. Wicks has published over 50 books including Overcoming Secondary Stress in Medical and Nursing Practice and The Resilient Clinician for professionals and Bounce: Living the Resilient Life for the general public (all from Oxford Press).
 Two of his most widely-read books are Riding the Dragon: 10 Lessons for Inner Strength in Challenging Times and Everyday Simplicity (both from Sorin Books).
 His latest books for professionals are The Inner Life of the Counselor and Primer for Posttraumatic Growth in collaboration with Dr. Mary Beth Werdel.
-His most recent book available for the general public is Streams of Contentment: Lessons I learned from my Uncle’s Farm.
+His most recent book available for the general public is Perspective: The Calm Within the Storm.

 In 2006, Dr. Wicks was honored with the first annual Alumni Award for Excellence in Professional Psychology from Widener University and was also the recipient of the Humanitarian of the Year Award from the American Counseling Association’s Division on Ethics and Values.
 In 1996, Pope John Paul II awarded him with a papal medal for his service to the Catholic Church.